 Does French press coffee taste any different?

 Yes.
-French pressed coffee has more oils and flavors since it utilizes paperless filtering which locks in all the subtle oils and flavors to give the coffee its remarkable taste.
+A French press pot of coffee has more oils and flavors since it utilizes paperless filtering which locks in all the subtle oils and flavors to give the coffee its remarkable taste.

 Does the French press make espresso?